-Windsor Advisory Group, LLC is a fee-only firm serving individual and institutional clients.
-The majority of the firm’s individual clients are high-net-worth.
-Its institutional clients include pooled investment vehicles, pension and profit-sharing plans, charitable organizations, insurance companies and other corporations.
-Windsor's staff includes one chartered financial analyst (CFA), one certified investment management analyst (CIMA) and one certified public accountant (CPA).
+Windsor Advisory Group is a fee-only firm serving individual and institutional clients.
+The slight majority of the firm’s individual clients are high-net-worth.
+Its institutional clients include pooled investment vehicles, retirement plans, charitable organizations, insurance companies and corporations.
+Windsor's staff includes advisors with such certifications as certified financial planner (CFP), certified investment management analyst (CIMA) and certified public accountant (CPA).

 Fees at Windsor may be based on a percentage of assets under management, a fixed rate or some combination of the two.
 Advisors do not make commissions for selling securities or financial products.
 The firm generally wants clients with a net worth of at least $10 million, but it has the discretion to lower this threshold.

-Windsor Advisory Group, LLC was founded in 2002.
-The firm is principally owned by Harry M. Dye, III (Trey), Joseph S. Davies and Jonathon S. Eesley.
-All three work as principals and advisors at the firm.
+Windsor Advisory Group was founded in 2002.
+The firm is principally owned by Harry M. Dye, III (Trey), Jonathon S. Eesley, John Mozola and Clayton Hall.
+All four work as principals and advisors at the firm.